-Discount tickets are available at participating Giant Eagle, Meijer and Drug Mart stores, as well as participating AAA locations for members.
-Exclusive online only discounts are also available on Cedar Point’s website.
+Discount tickets are available at participating Meijer and Drug Mart stores, as well as participating AAA locations for members.
+Exclusive online only discounts are also available on Cedar Point's website.

-A bonus coupon for $5 off a two-day Ride & Slide ticket can be found in the Lake Erie Shores & Islands Travel Planner.
+A bonus coupon for $20 off any single day admission and $24 off any two-day admission can be found in the Lake Erie Shores & Islands Travel Guide.
 Request a copy on our website today!

 Unfortunately, Cedar Point does not offer rain checks or refunds.

 Yes, there are many other lodging options including hotels, bed & breakfasts, vacation rentals and campgrounds.
-You can view a complete list of options at shoresandislands.com by clicking on the Where to Stay tab and choosing the type of lodging that best suits your needs.
+You can view a complete list of options here.

 No one can predict what the attendance at Cedar Point will be on a given day.
 However, there are a few tips to consider when planning a visit:

 Still have questions?
-Contact a friendly travel counselor at the Lake Erie Shores & Islands® Welcome Center or visit Cedar Point’s website.
+Contact a friendly travel counselor at either welcome center or visit Cedar Point's website.

 Ohio's Lake Erie Shores & Islands